alifiroozi80/CKA/CKA/README.md

             image: busybox
             command: ['sh', '-c', "until nslookup mydb-service; do echo waiting for database; sleep 4; done"]
   ```
-    * Check that the pods remains at `Init` state...
+    * Check that the pods remain at the `Init` state...
-* Create a svc and see that the Pods state will change!
+* Create a service and see that the Pods state will change!
   ```shell
   kubectl create svc clusterip mydb-service --tcp=80:80
   ```

 </div> <!-- Add Init Container -->

-<li><a href="#"></a>

 ## Exposing Pod and Cluster Vars to Containers

 <div id="Exposing-Pod-and-Cluster-Vars-to-Containers">

-Lets say you need some data about Pod or K8s environment in your application to add Pod informnation as metada
+Let's say you need some data about your application's Pod or K8s environment to add Pod information as metadata
-tp logs. such as e.g.
+to logs.
+Such as e.g.

 * Pod IP
 * Pod Namespace
 * Service Account of Pod

-* But how to access these information?
+* But how to access this information?
     * [X] All Pod information can be made available in the config file

-* There are 2 ways to expose Pod fileds mto a running Container:
+* There are two ways to expose Pod fields to a running Container:
     1) Environment Variables
     2) Volume Files